 Reflecting on your assessed interests, skills, values and personality, your research into the pros and cons of careers and your experience conducting informational interviews, shadowing or as an intern can help you decide whether a career is a good fit for you.
 If the career appears to be a good fit, you can then decide if it is a career worth pursuing.
 If your research leads you to an option that is not a good fit or if you don’t believe it is a good fit, repeat the process by investigating another career option.

 STEP 5: Plan

 Once you find a career opportunity with the right fit, you can begin to plan for your next career-related destination.
 What steps will you need to take to make yourself stand out to employers?
 What experience will make you marketable in the field?
-The Career Services Center team can help you plan your transition from college to career or from one job or career field to another.
+The Career Center for Life Calling team can help you plan your transition from college to career or from one job or career field to another.